What state has lowest barometric pressure?

-What is the definition of system approach?
+What is the velocity of star?

 Which describes the first law of thermodynamics?